Paul Nagymartoni: Judge royal

 Nagymartoni acquired rich, fertile and extensive lands during his two decades of tenure.
 According to a contract of estate division with his late brother Lawrence's branch in 1346, the family possessed the most of its lands in Sopron County.
 His main residence was the eponymous estate Nagymarton, where – due to his belonging to the elite – national fairs were held and Nagymartoni also erected a parish church dedicated to Saint Martin of Tours there.
 Beside the inherited possessions, like Nagymarton, Fraknó, Röjtökör or Siklósd (present-day Neudörfl and Sigleß in Austria, respectively), Paul Nagymartoni acquired Pomogy (present-day Pamhagen in Austria).
 He also had extensive landholdings in Esztergom County (e.g. Bajót, Kesző, Nyergesújfalu) and Nógrád County (Mohora and Oroszd).
 He acquired Széleskút in Pozsony County (present-day Sološnica in Slovakia) and several lands in Vas County.
 He also owned landholdings in Somogy, Komárom and Szabolcs counties.
 Summarizing, he owned approximately 50 estates throughout the country.
 In several occasions, he bought these lands, but in other cases, he misused his position, similarly to his contemporaries.
 For instance, during a lawsuit in 1337, he placed the lands of Sárfő and Csataj (present-day Blatné and Čataj in Slovakia, respectively) under lien, instead of imposing a fine.
 After the deadline, Nagymartoni himself paid the fine to the defendant and registered himself as the owner of the two lands, which laid in Pozsony County.
 In 1346, the two existing branches of the Nagymartoni family entered into an agreement of land division with each other.
 Regarding his possessions acquired by himself, Paul excluded the family of his late uncle Michael from the inheritance and made his nephew Nicholas "the German" (son of the deceased Lawrence) his only heir.
-Michael's grandson, Nicholas "the Hungarian" was granted half portions of the ancient family estates – e.g. Nagymarton, Fraknó, Bajót and Kabold –, which proved to be a generous deed from apart of Paul, whereas in previous decades their modernization and strengthening was due only to him and Lawrence.
+Michael's grandson, Nicholas "the Hungarian" was granted half portions of the ancient family estates – e.g. Nagymarton, Fraknó, Bajót and Kabold –, which proved to be a generous deed from Paul, whereas in previous decades their modernization and strengthening was due only to him and Lawrence.

 Louis I dismissed Nagymartoni and replaced him with the powerful baron Thomas Szécsényi in the summer of 1349, sometimes between 18 June and 8 July.
 According to historian Antal Pór, the king made his decision because of Nagymartoni's rapid wealth and the corruption allegations against him.
 It is also possible he became a political victim in the public sentiment before the adoption of the momentous 1351 Laws.
 A royal charter notes that Nagymartoni was replaced "after numerous complaints".
 Iván Bertényi also considered that Nagymartoni was dismissed because of his advanced age and declining health.
 Nagymartoni lost all political influence and retired from the royal court.
 He last appeared in contemporary records in November 1349, when acted as a co-judge with Szécsényi during a lawsuit.
 He died two years later, in June 1351.
 By the 1370s, his family turned against Louis I, enjoying support from the Austrian dukes.
 In parallel with this, they had been gradually Germanised.